-According to The New York Times the first draftees were selected under the observation of municipal and federal officials in mid-July and the city reacted “with the bloodiest week in their [sic] entire history.”
-Tyler Anbinder describes the “predominantly Irish-American mobs lynched a dozen or more African Americans and terrorized thousands” (314).
+According to The New York Times, the first draftees were selected under the observation of municipal and federal officials in mid-July and the city reacted “with the bloodiest week in their [sic] entire history.”
+Tyler Anbinder describes the media coverage of the “predominantly Irish-American mobs lynched a dozen or more African Americans and terrorized thousands” (314).
 The New York Times unabashedly blamed the Irish, writing, “Scarcely had two dozen names been called, when a crowd, numbering perhaps 500, suddenly made an irruption in front of the building…attacking it with clubs, stones, brickbats and other missiles” (NYT July 14, 1863).
 “Elated with their success” The Times reported other incidents of intoxicated mobs, smashing windows, looting goods and terrorizing women and children.
 Subsequent reports in The Times feature many Irish surnames as perpetrators.
 Paine placed Nast in New York when the riots broke out as an eye witness for Harper’s Weekly.
 These three drawings are part of what Nast turned in for publication.

 On August 1, 1863, Charge of the police on the rioters of the “Tribune” office appeared in Harper’s Weekly.
 Three Irish thugs left, are part of a larger mob brandishing weapons.
 Note that not all of the mob is depicted in this manner.

 A second image, Sacking a Drug Store on Second Avenue, shows a mob tearing up the street, and a simian-faced man in top hat leaving with his booty – a bottle of whiskey.
 He presents the bottle to a female with a darker complexion; long dark hair and a cone-like hat.
 Her facial features could be construed as simian, but with a Native American to the right, she could be a companion to the Native American.
 Clearly, Nast’s mob is multi-cultural.
-He did not place blame squarely on the Irish, though he did indicate their participation in the looting.
+He did not place the blame squarely on the Irish, though he did indicate their participation in the looting.

-The particular subject of lynching in the final image in the August 1st Harper’s Weekly issue, Hanging a Negro in Clarkson Street is striking for several reasons.
-Nast repeated the draft riot lynching in future drawings against the Irish.
+The particular subject of lynching in the final image in the August 1st Harper’s Weekly issue, Hanging a Negro in Clarkson Street is striking for several reasons as Nast repeated the draft riot lynching in future drawings against the Irish.
 A lifeless African American hangs from a tree noose on Clarkson Street, located on the west side of Manhattan, near Nast’s first boyhood home on Greenwich Street.

 While Nast placed the Irish in the mob scenes of the first and second images, he does not make the same visual indictment in the Clarkson Street image.
 This is significant.
-If Nast had a cultural bias against Irish or Catholics, as may have been the case, one would have expected him to draw the mob as Irish.
+If Nast possessed a cultural bias against Irish or Catholics, as may have been the case, one would have expected him to draw the mob predominantly as Irish.

 Harper’s Weekly cautioned their readers not to blame the Irish exclusively.
 Although Harper’s Weekly acknowledged some Irish involvement, they were quick to point out that other groups also contributed to the melee, and in fact, provided examples of Irish police who put their lives at risk to stop the violence:

 Some newspapers dwell upon the fact that the rioters were uniformly Irish, and hence argue that our trouble arises from the perversity of the Irish race…It happens in this city that, in our working classes, the Irish element largely preponderates over all others, and if the populace acts as a populace, Irishmen are naturally prominent therein…But it must be remembered…in many wards of the city the Irish were during the late riot stanch friends of law and order; that the Irish men helped to rescue the colored orphans in the asylum from the hands of the rioters; that a large proportion of the police, who behaved throughout the riot with the most exemplary gallantry, are Irishmen….–James T. Brady, Harper’s Weekly, August 1, 1863

 Upon closer look (see detail) the man standing next to the wagon wheel could be considered as the most Irish face in this image drawn with slightly simian features.
 His posture is curious.
 Unlike the other individuals, he holds no weapons.
 What do his outstretched hands mean?
 Is he eager to participate and play a role or is he trying to intervene and stop the violence?

 Irish Catholics did not object to slavery.
-Heuston’s extensive research is very clear on the Catholic stance on slavery, “The Catholic and Irish press, North and South, uniformly rejected abolitionism and all who sympathized with it” (207).
+Robert Heuston’s extensive research is very clear on the Catholic stance on slavery, “The Catholic and Irish press, North and South, uniformly rejected abolitionism and all who sympathized with it” (207).
 At the announcement of the Emancipation Proclamation in 1862, Archbishop John Hughes predicted that his flock “will run away in disgust if forced to fight for emancipation” (Anbinder 311).